CBIIT/bento-docs/installation/bento-quick-start.md

 # Quick Start Tutorial

 ## Introduction
-Bento follows the principal of “Configure Locally.
+Bento follows the principle of “Configure Locally.
 Deploy Globally”.
 An end-user installs a local version of his/her application and configures it to its desired state.
 The updated application is then pushed to a cloud platform.
 <br>The purpose of this tutorial is to walk the end-user through process of installing a data sharing platform on AWS.

 ## Fork the Bento Repositories